schryer/python_course_material/doc/stubs/pages/overview.md

 Author: David Schryer
 Summary: Overview of the course

-Currently, this course is accepting students.
-Please contact
+This course will be run from August 2014 and is accepting students.
-<schryer@ut.ee> for more details.
+Please contact <schryer@ut.ee> for more details.

 ## Course material